SQL Skills Every Developer Needs

 • SQL Injection Vulnerabilities: Never concatenate user input directly into queries.
 Always use parameterized queries or prepared statements

-• Ignoring NULL Handling: Remember that NULL != NULL and use IS NULL/IS NOT NULL for null comparisons
+• Ignoring NULL Handling: Remember that NULL!= NULL and use IS NULL/Isn't NULL for null comparisons

 • Case Sensitivity Issues: MySQL is case-insensitive by default, PostgreSQL is case-sensitive.
 Be consistent with naming conventions